wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.0.8 =
+* Fixed bug that caused "Could not get the administrator’s user ID.
+Scan can’t continue."

 = 3.0.7 =
 * Fixed bug that caused scan to loop, stop halfway or not start for many sites.
 * Fix bug that caused scan to not start on sites with thousands (over 20,000 in one case) users.